Traditions in Ireland have women celebrated throughout the country on Nollaig na mBan

-On the eve of Women's Christmas (Oíche Nollaig na mBan - the subject of a famous Irish language poem by Seán Ó Ríordán featured below), twelve candles were often lit in the windows.
+On the eve of Women's Christmas (Oíche Nollaig na mBan – the subject of a famous Irish language poem by Seán Ó Ríordán featured below), twelve candles were often lit in the windows.
 In some areas, different people lit each candle and the first candle to go out was said to be the first person to die.
-Rushes pulled, dried and dipped in tallow were used if candles could not be had.
+Rushes pulled, dried and dipped in tallow were used if candles could not be found.

 To me, this is a wonderful holiday as it reminds us, as Irish people, about the strength of Irish women, especially mothers.

-I am sure those of you who have been lucky enough to experience some form the famed "Irish mammy" will agree that nothing or no-one compares.
+I am sure those of you who have been lucky enough to experience in some form the famed "Irish mammy" will agree that nothing or no-one compares.

-Before Ireland was flooded with money and “notions of upperosity,” the women who went before us were the backbone of the family and seldom received much credit for rearing large families.
+Before Ireland was flooded with money and “notions of upperosity,” the women who went before us were the backbone of the family and they seldom received much credit for rearing large families.

 These are the women who would have celebrated today and been thrown by the insanity of a few hours peace to themselves with their female comrades from the neighborhood.

-My two grandmothers raised 15 children between them, which has many benefits for me as a grandchild and niece, but had obvious drawbacks for them as mothers.
+My two grandmothers raised 15 children between them, which has many benefits for me as a grandchild and niece but had obvious drawbacks for them as mothers.

 Our female ancestors in Ireland would think nothing of manual labor such as saving the turf, cutting the hay, and whitewashing the barns.
-Magically, they would juggle such tasks with cooking for their large broods, cleaning, and going through child birth every few years.
+Magically, they would juggle such tasks with cooking for their large broods, cleaning, and going through childbirth every few years.